 What does Shabbat dinner mean to you?

 Shabbat dinner is about presence.
 Throughout the week, we are often distracted and scattered.
-Shabbat dinner is a time to gather and collect, to breathe and reflect, and to enjoy each other and celebrate our holiness.
+Shabbat dinner is a time to gather and collect, to breathe and reflect, to enjoy each other, and to celebrate our holiness.

 What one food are you bringing to a deserted island?